evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_sportback_e-tron_performance/_index.md

 You can choose between two sound systems on the Audi A6 Sportback e-tron performance.

-- With the Audi Sound System, you get five speakers with a max system output of 200 watts.
+- **Audi Sound System**: This system features five speakers and delivers a maximum output of 200 watts.
-- With the Bang & Olufsen Sound System, you get 20 speakers with a max system output of 830 watts.
+- **Bang & Olufsen Sound System**: This system features 20 speakers and delivers a maximum output of 830 watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.

 ## Mobile App